 But while it may seem like a goldmine industry, cosmetics also present a number of challenges within the order fulfillment process.
 It requires a much more specialized approach across storage, packing, and shipping – and this can be quite overwhelming for brands who are new to this space or are looking to expand operations.

 As an expert in cosmetic fulfillment, Whiplash is here to take you through all of the considerations your business needs to make when shipping cosmetics (and how we can help!)

-A category spanning a multitude of product types and regulations, cosmetics often require a more considered approach to order fulfillment.
+A category spanning a multitude of product types and regulations, cosmetics often require a more considered approach to order fulfillment and shipping..
 As a merchant, it’s important that you have a good understanding of the unique considerations involved with this market:

 Cosmetics products can differ widely in their storage and handling requirements.
 The average inventory will include liquid products (often packaged in glass bottles), pressed powders, and gels, as well as accessories such as sponges or brushes.
 These characteristics may demand very different approaches, which can make your order fulfillment ‘rules’ complex to create and carry out.